Table of contents

 Advantages of the right lighting in the office

 "Effective lighting makes people more alert, increases reaction time and can be used as a motivator regardless of the time of day.
-Particularly acute and medium-term consequences of blue-enriched lighting modelled on morning and evening hours showed a lasting effect on the test subjects."
+Particularly acute and medium-term consequences of blue-enriched lighting modeled on morning and evening hours showed a lasting effect on the test subjects."

 Occupational safety requirements for lighting